-Each chapter illustrates a topic using a real life story as an example.
-Chapters include topics such as getting people on board, optimizing team performance, determining team velocity, implementing team roles, establishing core hours, presenting the case for a full time scrum master, establishing good engineering practices, understanding when we are done, release planning, decomposing user stories, getting the most out of the sprint review, running productive daily standup meetings, adding new team members, removing impediments and so on.
-By using real life examples these concepts do not end up as a bunch of theory to memorize but paint a vivid scene that can be immediately applied in practice.
+Most of the chapters are structured similarly.
+At the beginning of the chapter there is a real life story as an example.
+Some of the topics that are covered in the chapters include: getting people on board, optimizing team performance, determining team velocity, implementing team roles, establishing core hours, presenting the case for a full time scrum master, establishing good engineering practices, understanding when we are done, release planning, decomposing user stories, getting the most out of the sprint review, running productive daily standup meetings, adding new team members, removing impediments and so on.
+Each chapter then explains a live scenario that illustrates how the topic would play out in real life.
+This ensures that the concepts do not end up as a bunch of theory to memorize but rather present a vivid scene that can be immediately applied in practice.

-I would highly recommend this book to anyone looking for easy to understand guidelines on how to start implementing scrum principles immediately in their projects.
+I was thrilled that I came across this book and I would highly recommend it to anyone looking for easy to understand guidelines on how to start implementing scrum principles immediately in their projects.